spences10/scottspence.com/copy/faq.md

 very interested in roles that are using it.

 Tailwind is my current preference for the speed which it offers when creating projects.
-I have used styled-components for many projects, I am also comfortable using Theme UI and Tailwind CSS.
+I have used styled-components for many projects.

 I have a wealth of knowledge using [Gatsby] (2017-2020) (which uses **React** and **GraphQL**) and have consulted on large scale projects using it.

-For CMS' any opportunity to work with any of the new headless CMS' that are emerging would be great: [Storyblok], [GraphCMS], [Sanity.io], [Strapi], [Keystone 5] or [Contentful].
+For CMS' any opportunity to work with any of the new headless CMS' that are emerging would be great: [Storyblok], [Hygraph], [Sanity.io], [Strapi], [Keystone 5] or [Contentful].

-I have commercial experience with GraphCMS and Contentful and have built projects in Sanity.io and Keystone 5.
+I have commercial experience with Hygraph and Contentful and have built projects in Sanity.io and Keystone 5.

 For back-end I prefer node which is where the majority of my back-end